Probate Q&A Series

 • Request certified copies of the North Carolina letters testamentary or letters of administration.

-• File those copies in the other state’s probate court to open ancillary proceedings.
+• File those copies in the other state’s probate court to open ancillary proceedings, if required under that state’s law.

 • Meet the local probate requirements, such as notice to heirs and creditors, and estate accounting.